 Right to Buy was set up in the 1980s, and gives you the opportunity to buy your council home for a discounted price.
 Most lenders will accept your discount in place of a deposit, but it's only available in England.
 Read more about Right to Buy

 Straight after the credit crunch of 2008, getting a mortgage was very difficult as most financial businesses had less money available to lend.
-The market recovered and is heavily regulated to encourage responsible lending.
+The market has since recovered and is heavily regulated to encourage responsible lending.

 Mortgages are stress-tested rigorously before an application is approved, and affordability checks are a crucial part of the application process.
 Pre-2008, anyone could certify their income simply by signing a piece of paper - credit checks weren’t often carried out.

 When you apply for a mortgage today, you’ll be asked to submit a large amount of paperwork evidencing your income, along with a credit report.
 Read more in our Guide: What Do Lenders Look for in Mortgage Applicants?